virtual-labs/exp-corrosion-rate-iitd/experiment/experiment-name.md

-## Corrosion Assessment in Rebars of RC Structures Using PZT patches
+## Corrosion Assessment in Rebars of RC Structures Using PZT Patches